fbpx

 Cotton Arm/Creek

-This long straight cove features a deep channel fed by several feeder creeks.
+This long, straight cove has a deep channel that is fed by a number of small creeks.

-A really great hallmark about this fishing spot is there is one main creek channel that runs down the middle of it however, there are several other ditches (smaller secondary creek channels) that run into it, kinda like a leaf.
+One of the best things about this fishing spot is that there is one major creek channel that runs down the middle of it.
+Other ditches, which are smaller secondary creek channels, run into it like veins on a leaf.

-This is a great area for spring bass and crappie fishing.
+It’s a great place to fish for bass and crappie in the spring.

-The mouth of the cove is great for trout in the late winter and early spring fishing.
+Trout are easy to catch at the mouth of the cove in late winter and early spring.

-Catfish can be caught in the backs of the bays using cutbait, chicken livers, hotdogs, or premade stinkbait.
+Catfish can be caught in the backs of bays with cutbait, chicken livers, hotdogs, or stinkbait that has already been made.

 Located: south lake